EXPUNCTION & NONDISCLOSURE

 It depends on the offense.
 For most misdemeanors, a nondisclosure can be obtained anytime on or after discharge and dismissal of the case.
 For misdemeanors involving kidnapping and unlawful restraint, sexual offenses, assaultive offenses, offenses against the family, disorderly conduct or weapons, a nondisclosure can be obtained anytime on or after the second anniversary of discharge and dismissal of the case.
 For Felonies, a nondisclosure can be obtained anytime on or after the fifth anniversary of discharge and dismissal of the case.

-JUVENILE RECORD SEALING
+JUVENILE RECORD SEALING IN TEXAS

 In general, a juvenile’s criminal record is confidential and can only be disclosed in very limited circumstances.
 Regardless of the private nature of juvenile records, as Fort Worth, Texas criminal defense lawyers, we realize that even though a juvenile criminal matter may be resolved with success and confidentiality, it doesn’t mean a juvenile’s record is clear.